 Untreated hearing loss can cause you to withdraw from societal interaction.
 You may not want people to notice you can’t hear things or process a conversation.
 These interactions also help keep the brain sharp.
 There are some indications that depression associated with societal withdrawal because of untreated hearing loss can also increase the chances of dementia.

 The first step towards hearing health is scheduling a hearing evaluation at Hearing Consultants.
-A painless test will determine if you have hearing loss and the staff professionals can then set you on a course for better hearing health.
-Hearing aids these days range from oh-so-tiny devices that fit discreetly inside your ear to over the ear devices tinted to match your skin or hair.
+A painless hearing exam will determine if you have hearing loss and the staff professionals can then set you on a course for better hearing health.
+Hearing aid styles these days range from oh-so-tiny devices that fit discreetly inside your ear to over the ear devices tinted to match your skin or hair.
 Most people can’t tell if it’s a hearing aid or a Bluetooth device!
 It’s not worth delaying even a day – call for a test today.